Daniel-Humeniuk/Take-Home-Exercises-Sep-2025/Exercise2/README.md

 - **WallOpening** (e.g.: door, window, closet), and
 - **SurfaceArea** - Value of the Wall area (width * height) minus the Opening area (if present)

   The class has been coded and does **not** need to be altered.
 Examine the class. **Note that WallOpening is datatype Opening.** You will discover that the properties have **private** sets.
 There are methods that are used to alter the properties: height, width and color.
 PlanId is not changable.
 This demonstrates another technique in creating classes. **This class makes use of the 2 methods coded in the Utilities class to validate the numeric height and width.
-Depending on what you named your two utilities methos, you may need to change the names in this class.**
+Depending on what you named your two utilities methods, you may need to change the names in this class.**

 ![Wall](./Wall-ClassDiagram.png)